-Summer days are few and far between, so when the opportunity arises make sure you make the most of it.
-Step away from your desk and get out into your garden, or balcony, or even take a walk around the block with a sandwich and chocolate to hand (a 99 sounds perfect).
+In some countries, summer days can be few and far between, so make the most of them when they come along.
+Step away from your desk and venture into your garden, balcony, or take a refreshing walk around the city while enjoying a good ice cream.

 Plan a Vacation

-Staying motivated in work and planning a vacation can seem like two opposing things to do, particularly if flights are grounded, but studies have shown that people who take some time away from work have higher productivity overall.
-And of course, we all know if there is something to look forward to work seems a little bit easier.
+Staying motivated at work and planning a vacation can seem like a contradiction, but studies have shown that people who take time away from work are ultimately more productive.
+And of course, we all know that having something to look forward to makes work feel a little easier.

-Never think your too busy to take your holidays.
-Although you may feel like the foundation that holds it all together, as long as you have prepared your colleagues and clients for your time off there shouldn’t be any major issues.
+Don’t let yourself think you’re too busy to take time off.
+Although you may feel like the glue that holds everything together, as long as you’ve prepared your team and clients for your time off, there shouldn’t be any major issues.

 Have Fun at Work

-Ask your employer or manager if you could organise some company events.
-If a few of you are working from home, this could include, online lunches or ice cream breaks, or quizzes and games (a round of musical bingo on a team video call is great fun) that will give you and your colleagues the chance to take a break and get to know one another outside the work environment.
+Consider the idea of setting up or helping organize some company events.
+For those working from home, this could include online lunches or ice cream breaks, quizzes, and games (a round of musical bingo on a team video call is great fun) that allow everyone to take a break and get to know each other outside of the work environment.